Cherokee Nation: Health

+Intertribal relations

 Inter-Tribal Environmental Council

 Since 1992, the Nation has served on Inter-Tribal Environmental Council.
 The mission of ITEC is to protect the health of Native Americans, their natural resources and their environment as it relates to air, land and water.
-To accomplish this mission, ITEC provides technical support, training and environmental services in a variety of environmental disciplines.
+To accomplish this mission, ITEC provides technical support, training, and environmental services in a variety of environmental disciplines.

-Inter-tribal membership
+Intertribal citizenship

 The Cherokee Nation participates in numerous joint programs with the Eastern Band of Cherokee Indians, including cultural exchange programs and joint Tribal Council meetings involving councilors from both Cherokee tribes that address issues affecting all Cherokee people.
 The United Keetoowah Band tribal council unanimously passed a resolution to approach the Cherokee Nation for a joint council meeting between the two nations, as a means of "offering the olive branch," in the words of the UKB Council.
-While a date was set for the meeting between members of the Cherokee Nation council and UKB representation, Chief Chad Smith vetoed the meeting.
+While a date was set for the meeting between council members of the Cherokee Nation and UKB, Chief Chad Smith vetoed the meeting.

-The Delaware Tribe of Indians (Lenape) became part of the Cherokee Nation in 1867.
-On 28 July 2009 it achieved independent federal recognition as a tribe.
-Similarly, the Shawnee Tribe separated from the Cherokee Nation and achieved federal recognition in the 20th century.